The phrase up in arms means that someone is angry about something; they are upset.

 The Origin Of ‘Up In Arms’

-In any case, long ago if a person was “up in arms,” it meant that they had weapons equipped and were ready to fight.
+In any case, long ago if a person was “up in arms,” it meant that they were equipped with weapons and were ready to fight.
 This phrase makes early appearances in different plays from the late 1500s.
 For example, it’s found in the play King Richard III by William Shakespeare, 1591:

 “March on, march on, since we are up in arms;